MarionC749/LIDA-Footfall-Bradford2025/README.md

 ## Data 📊

 The `Data` folder contains all the raw datasets required for the cleaning and scraping steps.
-The HUQ data was received on the 5th of November 2025, and the Kaggle data was accessed on the 9th of December 2025. **The HUQ datasets are not publically available and thus not shared here.**
+The HUQ data was received on the 5th of November 2025, and the Kaggle data was accessed on the 9th of December 2025.
+The cleaned datasets can be found with the analysis notebooks.

 Different datasets were collected, cleaned and joined to have the following variables ready for modelling: